jcascante/romans_gym/frontend/README.md

-# React + Vite
+# GymApp Frontend

-This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.
+A React web application for comprehensive fitness training and workout program management.

 Currently, two official plugins are available: